 If you live in a tiny apartment or with roommates, and your bedroom is the only place where you can work, separate your workspace from the rest of your room any way you can.
 Consider even marking off your workspace with tape as a physical reminder that when you are out of that space you are off the clock.
-It may feel silly, but it’s 2020.
+It may feel silly, but it’s pandemic life.
 Do what you need to do.
 You can also add little touches to the designated resting area, like hand-rolled incense or tealights, to make it the more relaxing side of the room.

 If you have more space to work with, pick another room where you won’t work.
 Not working in the kitchen is a good way to set aside a space where you can rest and enjoy a full meal.
 Keeping work out of the living room might make it easier to enjoy movie nights with your family without feeling compelled to check your inbox.